qiskit-community/lindbladmpo/INSTALL.md

     git clone https://github.com/ITensor/ITensor.git .
     cp options.mk.sample options.mk

 Open options.mk in editor and comment/uncomment the lines configuring the compilation and BLAS/LAPACK platform according to the operating system (Linux, Mac OS or Cygwin on Windows), and save.
+Alternatively, within the lindbladmpo repository (see below) there is an options.mk file that can also be copied to the itensor directory, where the choice of operating system is done once by defining a variable at the top of the file (or setting it from the command line invokation of make).

 Run the following command in the Linux/Mac OS terminal, or on Windows, navigate inside the Cygwin64 Terminal to the same directory and type: